WillKoehrsen/eecs-391/Programming/readme.md

 ## File Reading Operation

-1. Randomize the state of the puzzle using 10 random moves from the goal and try to solve using astar search with the default number of max nodes.
+1. Randomize the state of the puzzle using 16 random moves from the goal and try to solve using astar search with the h2 heuristic and the default number of maximum nodes. pretty print the resulting solution path.

 Command line input